Over the past few weeks I had the outstanding

 needed to go poop.
 Unfortunately,

-if Paula were to visit a nearby bathroom, she wasn’t going to finish the race
+if Paula were to visit a nearby bathroom, she wouldn't finish the race

 at the record-breaking time she desired.
 However, she really needed